icenet-ai/icenet-pipeline/PIPELINE.md

 # Pipeline runlog

+For comparison the run directories and the resulting output are saved with the date of the next run (for example green.2021-10-20 would be the green in situ from 4/10 when the run on 20/10 was started.
+Bit weird, just easy)

 * Green: w/c 4/10 - ran for testing
 * Blue: w/c 18/10 - ran for further testing, shuffling properly, issues
 encountered: